 The use of RxNorm codes and display names in this specification is pursuant to HL7's status as a licensee of the NLM UMLS.
 This license does not convey the right to use RxNorm to any users of this specification; implementers must acquire a license to use RxNorm in their own right.

 The license for RxNorm places restrictions on the distribution of the UMLS Metathesaurus or subsets of it.
-We are seeking a clarification of what constitutes a "subset of the metathesaurus" in order to make it clear what the status of an RxNorm value set is.
+HL7 is seeking a clarification of what constitutes a "subset of the metathesaurus" in order to make it clear what the status of an RxNorm value set is.

 RxNorm Filter Properties